GSA-TTS/tts.gsa.gov/pages/jointts/positions/web-developer-oct2024.md

 # BASIC INFO
 # The basic information and details of the position
 info_intro: Open to U.S. citizens or nationals (residents of American Samoa and Swains Island).
 Subject to background check.
-Full information is available on [USAJOBS](https://www.usajobs.gov/job/810717200).

-supervisory_status:
+supervisory_status: Non-Supervisory

-usajobs_official_title:
+usajobs_official_title: Web Developer II

-vacancies: "" # Put the number in quotes.
+vacancies: "1" # Put the number in quotes.

 location: Anywhere in the U.S. (remote)

 # Put the GS grade and pay range this position is being advertised at.
 For SES positions, set the value of gs to SES.
-gs:
+gs: SES
-min_payrange: $
+min_payrange: $90,000
-max_payrange: $
+max_payrange: $150,000

 travel_requirement: Occasional travel may be required up to 10%-20% per year.